Everything Everything: 2017–2019: A Fever Dream and A Deeper Sea

 On 13 June 2017, Everything Everything announced their fourth album A Fever Dream by releasing the single "Can't Do".
 The album was later released on 18 August 2017 to strong reviews, with The Guardian declaring "if pop culture continues on its dorky course, it will be only a matter of time before these nerds rule."
 Marcy Donelson of AllMusic wrote: "A Fever Dream is confrontational, warped, emotionally and aurally high-contrast, and full of turmoil, but reliable in its infectiousness."
 The album also received commercial success, peaking at number 5 on the UK Albums Chart.
 Following the success of the album, the band went on tour in spring 2018.
 Speaking to The Independent, Higgs says "The lyrics are definitely more personal here, [...]
 You can't always be talking about the bigger things, you sometimes need to talk about what's close to you."

 This album saw the band's second Mercury Prize nomination, this time in 2018.
 They later won Album of the Year (2019) at the Music Producers Guild Awards.

-Then, on 27 February 2018, Everything Everything released the EP A Deeper Sea in advance of their upcoming tour.
+On 27 February 2018, Everything Everything released the EP A Deeper Sea in advance of their upcoming tour.
 The EP received positive reviews, with The Edge saying "[their] latest four-track EP shows them to be, as ever, finely attuned to the untidy rhythms of modern society." and rating it 4/5 stars.
 The EP was prompted by Higgs reading "some shocking statistics on male suicide" and going on to write the first track, "The Mariana".
 The remainder of the EP consists of an unreleased track from A Fever Dream: "Breadwinner", a remix of "Ivory Tower" (from A Fever Dream) by Tom Vek, and a cover of "Don't Let It Bring You Down" by Neil Young that had been recorded in 2017 for Annie Mac's Radio 1 show.

+In April 2019 it was announced that Jeremy Pritchard would be joining Foals to play live dates, following the departure of bass player Walter Gervers.

 A Deeper Sea was Everything Everything's last release for RCA.
 Subsequent releases would appear on their own Infinity Industries label via distributors AWAL (Artists Without a Label).